ngxs/store/docs/concepts/state.md

 }
 ```

-Its pretty flexible, it doesn't try to push you into a certain
+It's pretty flexible, it doesn't try to push you into a certain
 way but provides you a mechanism to handle your control flows
 how you want.

 Now that we have called out to the backend and saved the animal,
 we need to connect the dots and save the animal to our store.
-Thats
+That's
-super easy, since its just another mutation that adds our animal
+super easy, since it's just another mutation that adds our animal
 to the store:

 ```javascript